SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/build-a-hello-world-web-part.md

 Next, update the web part properties to include the new properties.
 This maps the fields to typed objects.

-Open **IHelloWorldWebPartProps.ts** and replace the existing code with the following code.
+Replace the **IHelloWorldWebPartProps** interface with the following code.

 ```ts
 export interface IHelloWorldWebPartProps {